Luke Spicola of Pontecorvo: Veneration

 According to tradition, several miracles are attributed to Luca Spicola.

-The Holy See, through the efforts of the Provincial Fathers of the Dominican Order, officially recognized the virtues of Spicola, issuing a decree proclaiming his beatification.
+The Holy See, through the efforts of the Provincial Fathers of the Dominican Order, officially recognized the virtues of Spicola, issuing a decree to have him beatied, though no official beatification took place.

 In the convent in Naples, there is a painting depicting his image, in the refectory.
 The veneration of Blessed Luke was maintained at least until the middle of the nineteenth century, and his memory was celebrated on April 22 (which perhaps corresponded to his day of birth).